herzbube/libsgfcplusplus/doc/Build.md

     ./test/libsgfcplusplus-test

+The Catch2 test runner also has more capabilities than `ctest` to control which tests should be run.
+Invoke the test runner with the `-h` option to see all the options that are available.
+Example: All test scenarios are tagged, you can list those tags like this:

+    ./test/libsgfcplusplus-test --list-tags

+To run only tests marked with certain tags specify the tags in brackets.
+The following examples only runs tests that are related to text encodings and/or that excercise go-specific functionality:

+    ./test/libsgfcplusplus-test "[encoding],[go]"   # or
+    ./test/libsgfcplusplus-test "[encoding][go]"    # and

+The `[filesystem]` tag marks all tests that interact with the filesystem.
+To exclude these:

+    ./test/libsgfcplusplus-test "~[filesystem]"

+For more details see the [Catch2 documentation](https://github.com/catchorg/Catch2/blob/devel/docs/command-line.md).

 ## How to install

 After the tests have run successfully you install the build products to a destination folder of your choice.
 CMake 3.15 and newer include a command line option `--install` which can be used like this: